TrudAX/denistrunin-blog/src/posts/performance-projmanage/index.md

 ## Ready to change and forward only approach

 That is what I suggest to discuss with a customer in the beginning of the project.
-The only way to fix performance problems - is to **change** something.
-There is no magic flag in Dynamics AX or SQL Server - "Run faster".
+The only way to fix performance problems is to **change** something.
+There is no magic flag "Run faster" in Dynamics AX or SQL Server.

 These changes can be done in multiple areas, but as with any change, there is always a chance that it can affect the system in a negative way.
 We try our best to avoid this, but such issues are happening on almost  every project.
-Even a positive change - you created a new index or clean-up some tables can produce a negative effect due to parameters sniffing.
+Even a positive change(you created a new index or cleaned up some tables) can produce a negative effect due to parameters sniffing.

-The only correct way to deal with such issues - is to continue the system monitoring, quickly identify and fix them.
-Not a correct way - perform a rollback.
+The only correct way to deal with such issues is to continue the system monitoring, identify and fix them quickly.
+Not a correct way is to perform a rollback.

 Some practical recommendations:

-- Have someone from the customer team to apply any changes on Production.
-There were a lot of situations - you create an index and the next day some users can't print documents(totally unlinked events).
+- Have someone from the customer team to apply any changes to Production.
+There were a lot of situations like this: you created an index and the next day some users can't print documents(totally unlinked events).
 Then there were usually a lot of emails trying to find the reason and blame someone and the person who did the last change is a perfect candidate for this.
-- Allocate a day to monitor the system after changes are applied.
+- Allocate a day to monitor the system after the changes were applied.
 This is needed to [catch and fix](https://denistrunin.com/performance-sniffing) parameters sniffing issues.
-- For the first round of changes - include as many as possible.
+- For the first round of changes include as many as possible.
 The strategy "one change in a time" doesn't work well in the beginning.
-Often the first positive feedback from users creates a lot of trust, that makes project flow simpler later.
+Often the first positive feedback from users creates a lot of trust, that makes the project flow simpler later.

 ## Prepare a separate LAB version for the project

-Often the most complex problem in performance optimization - is to replicate an issue.
+Often the most complex problem in performance optimization is to replicate an issue.
 There are a lot of cases where the operation(for example Sales orders posting or some batch job) is working without any issues during the day, but becomes slow during a certain hour.
 The reason may be in other parallel processes that caused blocking or the high system load, but very often this depends on the particular data used in this process.

-> The typical example - warehouse operations where for some period you can have zero lines ready for shipment, but an hour later - 10k lines.
+> Typical example: warehouse operations where for some period you can have zero lines ready for shipment, but an hour later there are 10k lines.

-To quickly trace such issues a database point-in-time restore(like restoring the Database at 11.32am) can provide valuable information.
-So organizing a separate environment where such backup can be restored and traced can save a lot of time allowing to quickly replicate an issue and test the fix later.
+To trace such issues quickly, a database point-in-time restore(like restoring the Database at 11.32am) can provide valuable information.
+So organizing a separate environment where such backups can be restored and traced can save a lot of time allowing to quickly replicate an issue and test the fix later.

 You don't need to replicate a full Production hardware for this.
 In this project we used a separate one-box environment(that included AOS, SQL and all other components) with 8 CPUs cores, 48GB of memory and 3TB drive(to keep 2 copies of database backup).
-Also an important tip is to run this environment under a user that doesn't have any production access to avoid situations of sending e-mails to the real customers or to the production integration folders.
+Also an important tip is to run this environment under a user that doesn't have any Production access to avoid situations of sending e-mails to the real customers or to the production integration folders.

 ## Deployment and communication channel

-This process of Dynamics AX performance optimization is iterative - we fix first top current issues, then continue monitoring, provide a new set of actions and so on..
+This process of Dynamics AX performance optimization is iterative: we fix first top current issues, then continue monitoring, provide a new set of actions and so on..
 It is quite important to minimize the time that is needed to deploy the changes to Production.
 For some customers it is not a problem, but may be challenging for others.

-Before the project I suggest reviewing the deployment process and try to simplify it if possible.
+I suggest reviewing the deployment process and try to simplify it if possible.
 Ideally we should be able to do deployments every day if needed.

 Also a great role in the project success plays a good communication channel(other than e-mail).
-A group in Microsoft Teams probably the best solution for this, however sometimes is tricky to create due to different users' domains(check this [trick](https://github.com/Zerg00s/MultipleTeamsInstances) if you want to run multiple Teams on one computer).
+A group in Microsoft Teams is probably the best solution for this, however sometimes it is tricky to create it due to different users' domains(check this [trick](https://github.com/Zerg00s/MultipleTeamsInstances) if you want to run multiple Teams on one computer).

 ## Deal with external integrations